Concrete18/easierexcel/README.md

 This modules allows for an easy way to get and update cell values ect...

-openpyxl is used to do the bulk while easierexcel makes it much easier to use.
+OpenPyXL is used to do the bulk while easierexcel makes it much easier to use.

 ## Quick Start